 We want to promote the pleasure and enjoyment that pupils can gain from physical activity and to enable them to lead a healthy, active lifestyle for the rest of their lives.

 Physical education provides opportunities for the children to be:

 At Broughton Infant School we believe that physical education develops pupils’ physical competence and confidence.
-Our PE sessions are held by class teachers as well a weekly class session with a coach from Hercules Sports.
-The Hercules Sports coaches also support the professional development for our staff to enhance their teaching in PE.
+Our PE sessions are held by class teachers as well a weekly class session with a coach from S4A, Sports 4 All.
+The S4A Sports coaches also support the professional development for our staff to enhance their teaching in PE.
 We also have a Zumba teacher who rotates her teaching with one class over each half term.
 In these sessions the children experience dancing and music that comes from many different countries: a very cross curricular, energetic session!
 We also celebrate children’s out of school sporting achievements in our regular weekly assembly.

 The government is providing additional funding of £150 million per annum to improve provision of physical education (PE) and sport in primary schools.
 This funding - provided jointly by the Department for Education, Health and Culture, Media and Sport - will be allocated to primary school head teachers.
 This funding is ring-fenced and, therefore, can only be spent on provision of PE and sport in schools.